← Back to Insights

 End-of-Season Leftovers

 Branded retailers sell excess inventory at season end to avoid storage costs and write-downs.
-Typical markdown: 40–70% below original retail.
+This is the classic overstock clothing wholesale channel, and typical markdown runs 40-70% below original retail.
+Supply is seasonal: winter coats clear in spring, swimwear clears in autumn, so timing your buying to your selling calendar matters.

 Platforms such as Amazon and Zalando process millions of returns annually.
-Resaleable items are liquidated to licensed wholesale buyers.
-In December 2024, Amazon launched a dedicated secondhand marketplace in Belgium — a signal that the world's largest retailer is integrating into the organised resale channel.
+Resaleable items are consolidated into clothing liquidation pallets and sold to licensed wholesale buyers.
+In December 2024, Amazon launched a dedicated secondhand marketplace in Belgium, a clear signal that the world's largest retailer is building directly into the organised resale channel.

 Production Overruns

-Factories occasionally produce more units than ordered.
-Excess is sold directly to wholesale buyers, often with original manufacturer labels — full branded inventory at significant discounts.
+Factories occasionally produce more units than the original order.
+The excess is sold directly to wholesale buyers, often still carrying original manufacturer labels.
+For buyers this means full branded inventory at significant discounts, with none of the previous-use history that defines secondhand.

 Business Liquidations